 How to apply

-Apply online by clicking 'Apply Now' on the right hand side of this page.
-Keep in mind that you may need to supply supporting documentation and this will be outlined in the online application form.
-You may need to scan, upload and attach supporting documentation to your application.
-You can also save your application and finish completing it at a later date.
+Apply online by clicking 'Apply Now' on the right hand side of this page and follow the prompts to complete and submit your application.
+You can also save your application and finish completing before the closing date for online applications.
 Applications are made directly to the University and assessed by the Faculty of Science.

 How to apply